The summit plateau of Beinn a’ Chearcaill, Torridon

 Guided winter hill walking and winter Munros

-If you’d like the reassurance of having me accompany you up a Scottish winter hill, just get in touch.
-This is available anywhere in the Highlands on a daily basis.
+If you’d like the reassurance of having me accompany you or your group up a Scottish winter hill, this can be arranged anywhere in the Highlands.
+Just get in touch and I’ll give you a quote for any winter hill you have in mind.